-You might be surprised to learn that all the marketing knowledge you might have about (online) real estate marketing strategies always comes down to the one principle that defines everything else.
+You might be surprised to learn that all your marketing knowledge about (digital) real estate marketing strategies always comes down to the one principle that defines everything else.

-As a real estate professional, you could say that you are not in the real estate business but in the marketing business.
+As a real estate professional, you could say that you are not in the real estate business but in the business of marketing and sales.

-Just Google “real estate marketing” and you’ll get overwhelmed with different articles, videos, etc., with a bunch of different methods, and lists of what you should do and should not do.
+Just Google “real estate marketing,” and you’ll get overwhelmed with different articles, videos, etc., with a bunch of other methods and lists of what you should and should not do.

-When reading and learning about different tactics, I sometimes get a mix of emotions, such as losing out of something (I should somehow use all the tactics), as well as anger about this information overload or not being able to see the bigger picture.
+When reading and learning about different tactics, I sometimes get a mix of emotions, such as losing out on something (I should somehow use all the tactics) and anger about this information overload or not being able to see the bigger picture.

 You might feel similar things sometimes.